Robust Local Polynomial Regression with Similarity Kernels: Properties

-The bandwidth \( \mathcal{H}_2 \) controls the sensitivity of \( K_2 \) to variations in the response.
-For very small \( \mathcal{H}_2 \) values the density estimator \( \hat{f}(Y_i \mid X_i; \mathcal{H}_2) \) becomes sharply peaked at each \( Y_i \), and the weights become nearly uniform after normalization, diminishing robustness.
-Conversely, for very large \( \mathcal{H}_2 \) the density estimator becomes nearly constant across different \( Y_i \), and the estimator approaches standard LPR.
+In finite samples, extremely small density bandwidths may reduce the contrast among plug-in density weights, while very large \( \mathcal{H}_2 \) makes the density estimator nearly constant across different \( Y_i \) and the estimator approaches standard LPR.
 An intermediate bandwidth \( \mathcal{H}_2 \) achieves a balance.
-The optimal \( \mathcal{H}_2 \) can be selected using methods like cross-validation.
-This adaptive capability opens the door for more sophisticated, context-dependent bandwidth selection strategies but is left for future work.
+Implementation-specific details are given in Section~\ref{S:Experiments and Implementation Notes}.